Goooyi/RAOD_Dataset_Analyze/README.md

 [RAOD](https://github.com/huawei-noah/noah-research/tree/master/RAOD) dataset does not provide meta data to visualize the raw dataset, this repo aims to provide simple scripts to do that to help

+1. simple visualization for eye-balling the the dataset.
+2. Clustering RAOD dataset, so that ISP pipeline can be applied for further ablation study

 ## Setup

 Install `pixi` then